codio/site/source/docs/ide/features/fork.html.markdown

 If you are signed into Codio, forking a project will create the fork in your account.

 If the project owner has allowed box cloning you will also be able to clone the box as well as the project.
-See [Cloning Boxes](/docs/boxes/overview/clone).

 ![Clone box](/img/docs/fork-clone.png)